 Develop documentation from a readable plain-text format that can be publish documentation in a web-based format or as a PDF

 - Web-based documentation is accessible, searchable, and linkable.
 It allows users to easily point each other to relevant parts of the documentation in emails, the code, and other documents.
-It also makes it easier to manage under revision control (see also M.doc.3)).
+It also makes it easier to manage under revision control (see also M.doc.3).
+All of these tools allow developers to create web-based manuals and API documentation automatically, using a familiar, non-HTML plain-text format.
+Examples:

 - WSC 4.1